whosonfirst/go-whosonfirst-tile38/README.md

 ```
 ./bin/wof-tile38-index -h
 Usage of ./bin/wof-tile38-index:
-  -collection string
-    	The name of the Tile38 collection for indexing data.
   -debug
     	Go through all the motions but don't actually index anything.
   -geometry string
     	Which geometry to index.
-Valid options are: centroid, bbox or whatever is in the default GeoJSON geometry ("").
+Valid options are: centroid, bbox or whatever is in the default GeoJSON geometry (default).
   -mode string
     	The mode to use importing data.
 Valid options are: directory, filelist and files. (default "files")
   -nfs-kludge
     	Enable the (walk.go) NFS kludge to ignore 'readdirent: errno' 523 errors
   -procs int
-    	The number of concurrent processes to use importing data. (default 200)
+    	The number of concurrent processes to use importing data. (default 8)
+  -tile38-collection string
+    	The name of the Tile38 collection for indexing data.
   -tile38-host string
-    	The host of your Tile-38 server. (default "localhost")
+    	The address your Tile38 server is bound to. (default "localhost")
   -tile38-port int
-    	The port of your Tile38 server. (default 9851)
+    	The port number your Tile38 server is bound to. (default 9851)
+  -verbose
+    	Be chatty about what's happening.
+This is automatically enabled if the -debug flag is set.
 ```

 #### Example